Everyday Evangelism (Mark 10:17-22)

 • It involves making it a priority in our lives.
 That’s what we talked about the first week.

-• It involves living lives that are distinct and reflect Jesus.
+• It means living unique lives that reflect Jesus.
 That’s what we talked about the second week.

 • It involves being able to explain the gospel.
 That’s what we looked at last week.